 - effectively and efficiently address any issues or incidents that have the potential to impact the well-being of our students

-- educate our students to use digital technologies safely and responsibly in alignment with School-Wide Positive Behaviour Support and I Can Be Safe protective behaviour programs including the importance of online privacy
+- educate our students to use digital technologies safely and responsibly in alignment with School-Wide Positive Behaviour Support and I Can Be Independent protective behaviour programs including the importance of online privacy